emiestevarena/OpenCATe/README.md

 7. Read the .txt with the target text.

 # How to run
-1. Via Repl.it, click on the icon below and test online.
+1. Via Repl.it, click on the icon and test online.
+[![Run on Repl.it](https://repl.it/badge/github/emiestevarena/OpenCATe)](https://repl.it/github/emiestevarena/OpenCATe)
 2. Via releases.
 Install OpenJDK14 and download binaries tagged as prerelease.
 Extract and run via java -jar "filename".
-[![Run on Repl.it](https://repl.it/badge/github/emiestevarena/OpenCATe)](https://repl.it/github/emiestevarena/OpenCATe)